ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 For full page caching, hook into the `gm2_set_cache_headers` action to configure headers or integrate your preferred caching plugin.

+== Remote Mirror ==
+Enable local copies of tracking scripts from **SEO → Performance → Remote Mirror**.
+Check **Facebook Pixel** or **Google gtag** to mirror those vendors.
+You can also enter custom script URLs—such as your own CDN—one per line to mirror additional files.
+Each mirrored script lists its SHA-256 hash for optional SRI attributes, and the cache refreshes daily via WP-Cron.

 == Keyword Research ==
 After configuring credentials in **Gm2 → Google OAuth Setup**, connect your Google account from **SEO → Connect Google Account**.
 The plugin automatically fetches your available Analytics Measurement IDs and Ads Customer IDs so you can select them from dropdown menus.
 Use the **Keyword Research** tab or the AI SEO workflow to generate ideas via the Google Keyword Planner.
 To fetch keywords you must enter a Google Ads developer token, connect a Google account with Ads access, and select a valid Ads customer ID (without dashes, e.g., `1234567890`).
 Missing or invalid credentials will result in empty or failed searches.
 If your developer token belongs to a manager account, provide the optional Login Customer ID so the value is sent with each request.